Hungry Happenings

 Make orange carrot noses to attach to snowman pretzels using orange candy melts.

-Pipe small triangle shaped orange carrot noses onto a parchment paper-lined baking sheet.
-Each nose should be about 3/4 inch long.
+2. Pipe small, triangle-shaped orange carrot noses onto a parchment paper-lined baking sheet.
+Aim for each nose to be about ¾ inch long.

-Pop tray in freezer for about 2 minutes, until the candy noses are set.
+3. Place the tray in the freezer for about 2 minutes until the candy noses are completely set.

 Snyder's of Hanover Pretzel Dipping Sticks are just the right size to make Chocolate Snowmen Pretzels.